priyald/Streaming-Platform-Search/README.md

   <li>Being able to search for shows and movies</li>
   <li>Being able to add streaming sites owned and their subscription level to database</li>
 </ul>

+Side note: also make csv file personal and accessible to each user